“To be beautiful means to be yourself. You don’t need to be accepted by others. You need to accept yourself.”

 5. Know How To Say “No” ― Gently But Firmly

 To be able to say “no” gently but firmly is to practice the art of communication.
 Effectively articulated, it allows you to stand your ground while keeping the peace.
-For more on how to utilize this skill, see my article “Seven Ways to Say No and Keep Good Relations.”
+In my book (click on title) “Are You Too Nice?
+How to Gain Appreciation and Respect,” I review seven different ways you can say “no,” to help lower resistance and keep the peace.

 “It's only by saying no that you can concentrate on the things that are really important.”